mcampb62/AI-Around-the-World/README.md

 # AI-Around-the-World
 ## Authors: Brandon Vermeer, Elena Sarandria, Matt Campbell
 This app was created to visualize the rising prevalence of artificial intelligence within the past two decades.
+Artificial intelligence is quite the buzzword in technology circles today and this app allows you to get a glimpse of how much this sector has grown in recent years.

 You can view the app [here](www.google.com)
 ## Recreating this App